List of members of the 6th Eastern Cape Provincial Legislature

 The Democratic Alliance (DA), with 10 seats, retained its status as the official opposition in the legislature.
 Also represented are the Economic Freedom Fighters, with five seats; the United Democratic Movement (UDM), with two seats; and the African Transformation Movement (ATM) and Freedom Front Plus (FF+) with one seat apiece.
 The Congress of the People and the African Independent Congress both lost their representation in the legislature, failing to win any seats in the 2019 election.
+The legislature dissolved on 28 May 2024, the day before the 2024 provincial election.

 Composition

 This is a graphical comparison of party strengths as they stand in the sixth Eastern Cape Provincial Legislature.